wilsonespina/PORTFOLIO_WDI_GROUP_PROJECT/README.md

 ```

 ### Comments Section
-I was also responsible for adding functionailty to allow users to leave and delete comments on the groups' show pages.
+I was also responsible for adding comments functionality to allow users to post and delete comments on the groups' show pages.
+Each comment needed to be associated to indivual `members` so these were included in comment and group schema (shown below).
+Every time a new comment was created, it had an associated `createdBy` object which referred to an embedded `Member`.

 ```js
 const commentSchema = new mongoose.Schema(